top of page

 Average speed for A2 ~34-37 km/h

-OFF-ROAD RIDES
+GRAVEL RIDES

 This is the ride for folks new to gravel riding.
 No experience required, just a gravel or cyclocross bike with knobby tires and a sense of adventure.
 The pace and the setting are friendly, and the more experienced riders will happily give you some pointers along the way.

-*A note on CX meet-up location
+*A note on gravel ride meet-up locations

 bottom of page